Overview

 - Taxes will be withheld from payment if the non-resident alien does not submit both

-- Doc-C (SSN or ITIN) or Application for IRS Individual Taxpayer Identification Number (W-7)
+- Doc-C (SSN or ITIN) or Application for IRS Individual Taxpayer Identification Number external site (opens in a new window) (W-7)

-- IRS 8233 form (non-resident alien visitor/Doc-D) - Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual
+- IRS 8233 form external site (opens in a new window) (non-resident alien visitor/Doc-D) - Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual

 Additional Guidance

-See Disbursements: Honoraria Payments Policy D-371-35 for additional policy details.
+See Disbursements: Honoraria Payments Policy D-371-35 external site (opens in a new window) for additional policy details.
 The site is accessible to anyone with a UC email address.
 No special permission is required.

 Approval authority